 The Moomin’s are a Finnish troll family that are round and white with big snouts.
-The Moomin family, made up of Moominmama, Moominpapa and Moomintroll, live in their Moominhouse of Moominvalley along with their friends.
+The Moomin family made up of Moominmama, Moominpapa and Moomintroll, live in their Moominhouse of Moominvalley along with their friends.

 Tove Jansson, the original “Moomin Mama” and creator of the Moomin’s, was born in Helsinki.

 She released eight novels, lots of short stories and picture books.
-It’s not just for kids either, looking back at lot of these stories cover quite mature themes!
+It’s not just for kids either, looking back at a lot of these stories cover quite mature themes!

 The Moomin’s are part of the Finnish national identity and have inspired generations!
 Even their national airline, Finnair, uses the Moomin’s as ambassadors.